BistTek/Online-Food-Ordering-System/README.md

 - Browse the menu and add items to the cart..
 - Place orders and receive confirmation..
 - Admin panel for managing orders and menu items..
-- Responsive design with HTML, CSS, and Bootstrap..
+- Responsive design with HTML, CSS, and Bootstrap.